vuatech/packaginginfo/README.txt

-cava # Description: Cross-platform Audio Visualizer breakpad buf # Description: The best way of working with Protocol Buffers. quickshell # Description: Flexbile QtQuick based desktop shell toolkit.
-Note: activate linux example does not work due to qml componet errors swww # Description: A Solution to your Wayland Wallpaper Woes
+cava # Description: Cross-platform Audio Visualizer breakpad buf # Description: The best way of working with Protocol Buffers.

-Not Reported as of 3/24
-dart
-dart-sass

-ABF Builds with issues:

-Issues:
-ly # Zig build fails
+swww # Description: A Solution to your Wayland Wallpaper Woes